 Already in Phase II of the clinical development of pharmaceutcicals, but at the latest in Phase III, the course must be set for the reimbursement of the new products (pharmaceutcials, but increasingly also for medical devices).
 Many companies, however, do not take this strategic aspect into account and focus almost exclusively on achieving marketing authorisation or CE certification.
 This narrow perspective then leads to successfully approved pharmaceuticals and medical devices, but they can hardly be successfully marketed afterwards and, moreover, only rarely at adequate prices for the company.

 From the beginning of phase III of clinical development, this assessment of the individual products and the possible optimization of the clinical evaluation should be kept in mind.
 With our systematic and periodically updated assessments of the developed products it is possible to support the following decisions:

-- Alignment of comparators to AMNOG-assessment in phase III studies (appropriate comparative therapy - ZVT).
+- Targeting of the comparators in Phase III studies towards the AMNOG evaluation (appropriate comparative intervention)

-- Consideration that studies are sufficiently powered for a subgroup analysis
+- The consideration that studies are sufficiently powered for a subgroup analysis

 - Prioritization in the allocation of funds for the individual projects